 - Light and fresh: Pair with Greek Cucumber Salad or Broccoli Crunch Salad.

-Storage and make ahead
+Storage and Make-Ahead

 - Make ahead: Prepare stuffing up to 24 hours in advance.
-Store covered in refrigerator.
+Store covered in the refrigerator.
 You can also stuff the chicken a few hours before baking - keep it in the fridge until ready to cook.

 - Storage: Store leftovers in an airtight container in the refrigerator for up to 3 days.